"Of Terraces, Trails and Time"

 This chapter takes you into the Angami homeland, where village organisation has long been rooted in discipline, cooperation, and land stewardship.
 Terraced fields reflect generations of agricultural knowledge.
 Morungs and stone pathways speak of shared responsibility and social order.
 Forests are not separate from settlement, but integral to how life is sustained.
 While modern influences are visible, the core relationship between people and land continues to shape daily rhythms.

 This is not a journey meant to explain Nagaland in full.
-It is a seasonal chapter, shaped by summer light, time outdoors, and steady movement through place.
+It is a seasonal chapter, shaped by the fading warmth of summer, the arrival of monsoon clouds, and time spent moving slowly through the land.
 One that allows the Angami hills to be understood not through instruction, but through presence.

 • Enjoy thoughtfully selected, comfortable, and hygienic accommodations on a double-sharing basis.
 Please note that the stay at Dzukou Valley is a simpler dormitory experience, designed to offer essential comforts while immersing you in the beauty of the natural surroundings.

-• Inner Line Permit (ILP) fees (please refer to the FAQ for ILP assistance).
+• Inner Line Permit (ILP) fees (please refer to the FAQ for assistance with the ILP process)

-• Entry fees to museums, parks, or any attractions not specified.
+• Entry fees to museums, parks, or attractions not specified under Inclusions

-• Personal expenses, including toiletries, medicines, and incidentals.
+• Personal expenses, including toiletries, medicines, and other incidentals

-• Any additional costs arising from changes in itinerary or accommodation due to flight delays/cancellations, weather conditions, health issues, roadblocks, or other unforeseen circumstances beyond our control.
+• Any additional costs arising from changes to the itinerary or accommodation due to flight delays or cancellations, weather conditions, health issues, roadblocks, or other unforeseen circumstances beyond our control

-• Any fines imposed by the village committee for throwing garbage or plucking flowers in the Villages or Dzukou Valley.
+• Any fines imposed by the village committee for littering or plucking flowers in villages or in Dzükou Valley

 FAQs